copenhagenjs/copenhagenjs.dk/_posts/2019-05-23-may-meetup.md

     Schedule:
     17:00 Doors open
     17:45 Welcome
-    18:00 Best practices from building a large Web Component UI library
-     - Andreas Mehlsen
-    18:25 Break with food and drinks
+    18:00 Building framework-agnostic UI components - Andreas Mehlsen 18:25 Break with food and drinks
-    19:00 Polyfills and Webcomponents - how to support all browsers
-     - Frederik Wessberg
-    19:35 You?
+    19:00 How we maintain more than 250 Web Components - Rune Mehlsen 19:25 How to support Web Components across browsers with 1 line of code - Frederik Wessberg 19:50 Group photo
-    19:50 Raffle.js
+    19:55 Raffle.js
     20:00 Socializing - meet the community
     21:00 See you next time!